Chersonesus Cathedral: Reconstruction

 During World War II the cathedral was destroyed.
 Work on its restoration began in the late 1990s.
-The project of reconstruction was carried out by the Kiev Institute “UkrProjectRestoration” under the direction of architect E. Osadchiy.
-From 2002 Vladimir Cathedral was painted by artists from St. Petersburg, Kiev and the Crimea, who recreated the lost paintings of academician A. Korzuhin.
+The project of reconstruction was carried out by the Kyiv Institute “UkrProjectRestoration” under the direction of architect E. Osadchiy.
+From 2002 Vladimir Cathedral was painted by artists from St. Petersburg, Kyiv and the Crimea, who recreated the lost paintings of academician A. Korzuhin.
 The following monumental compositions can be seen on the walls of the cathedral: “The Holy Spirit” (authors – L. Steblovska, E. Revenko), “The Baptism of Christ” (author – A. Dmitrenko), “The Transfiguration of Christ” (authors – L. Dmitrenko, N. Dmitrenko), and “The Lord's Last Supper” (A. Pigarev, K. Popovskiy).
 The icons for the marble iconostasis of the Upper Church were painted by the young artists A. Dmitrenko and N. Dmitrenko.

 The consecration of the high altar of Vladimir Cathedral in Chersonese took place on April 3, 2004, and a week later the Easter liturgy was celebrated.